The Aetherlight: A Finders Adventure

-This is the final week of The Aetherlight: A Finders Adventure, where we’re learning the importance of courage.
+This week we begin a new series called The Aetherlight: A Finders Adventure, where we’ll learn the importance of courage.
 Let’s dig into God’s Word together now and learn about how Daniel showed courage, even when it was difficult!

 WHAT YOU DO:

-- Tell kids the slide puzzle will show a sneak peek of today’s video!
+Tell kids the completed slide puzzle will show a sneak peek of today’s video!

 WHAT YOU SAY: